 What's the difference between Marketplace health plans and other private plans?

 No matter how you buy your health insurance—through the Marketplace, directly from an insurance company, or with the help of an agent or broker--all plans for individuals and small groups must cover the same set of essential health benefits.
 These benefits include certain doctor's visits, hospital stays, preventive services, prescription drugs, mental health, and other categories of coverage.

 Plans will not be able to charge you more or refuse to cover you if you have a pre-existing condition.
 Most plans also must offer the consumer rights and protections provided under the health care law.
-When you apply for Marketplace coverage, you’ll find out whether you qualify for lower costs on your premiums or out-of-pocket costs.
+When you apply for Marketplace coverage, you'll find out whether you qualify for lower costs on your premiums or out-of-pocket costs.
 These savings are based on your household income and size.
-In 2014, an individual making up to about $45,000, or a family of 4 making up to about $94,000, may qualify for these lower costs.

 Will I qualify for lower out-of-pocket costs?

 The Marketplace cost-sharing reduction lowers the amount you have to pay for out-of-pocket costs like deductibles, coinsurance, and co-payments.
 These are costs you have to pay when you get care.
 This savings is based on your income and family size.